Crivaledaz/Mattermost-LDAP/README.md

 Your LDAP hostname or LDAP IP, to connect to the LDAP server.
 #### $port
 Your LDAP port, to connect to the LDAP server.
 By default : 389.
+#### $ldap_version
+Your LDAP version, or protocol version used by your server.
+By default : 3.
+This parameter avoid LDAP blind error with LDAP 3 (issue )
 #### $search_attribute
 The attribute used to identify user on your LDAP.
 Should be uid, email, cn or sAMAccountName.
 #### $base